CyberLuke01/CITlq/FinalNotes.md

 *AWS Global Infrastructure Overview*
 - An AWS Region is a geographical area that usually conists of two or more availability zones
-- Each region has multiple availability zones
+- Each region has multiple availability zones, which consist of one or more data centers
+- Availability zoned are designed for fault isolation and are connect with other zones by private high-speed links
+- AWS recommends replicating data and other resources across availability zones
 - Each availability zone is a separated partition of the AWS infastructure
 - AWS Edge Locations are used to ensure low latency delivery
 - Applications can be run to decrease latency to end users